-Ever seen small bulbs probably in size of a millimeter that we mostly use in decorating our house, shop, etc in Christmas, New Year, Diwali or any other occasions?
+Ever seen small bulbs probably in size of a millimeter that we mostly use in decorating our house, shop, etc in Christmas, New Year, Diwali, or any other occasion?
 They are LED Bulbs.

 What is Light Emitting Diode- LED Definition:

 A light emitting diode is a semiconductor device.
 It is a PN junction that emits or produces light when an electric current passes through it.
 The LED lighting can be more versatile, efficient and long-lasting as compared to compact fluorescent lighting.
 This type of diode emits narrow bandwidth of visible light or invisible light at different color wavelengths for remote control.
 It is preferable because it is small in area and to shape its radiation pattern many optical components may be used.